Complaints of Abuse

 What happens once a complaint has been made?

-Once we have your complaint, a member of the Professional Standards Unit will make contact with you and explain our processes and your options.
+Once professional standards unit has received have your complaint, a member of the Professional Standards Unit will make contact with you and explain our processes and your options.

 You may want to meet with a member of the Professional Standards Unit to discuss the nature of your complaint.
 If this is what you want, you may feel more comfortable and confident having a friend or family member, or another professional, with you during this conversation.